MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 #### Caveat

-In MF6.5, behavior was as described by `DROP`, with one major exception: lack of an exit face (i.e. any face with outgoing flow) took precedence over cell saturation; a particle finding itself in a dry cell with no outgoing flow would previously terminate, where in MF6.6, if `DROP` is selected (or a dry tracking method unspecified) the pass-to-bottom method will be applied instead.
+In MF6.5, behavior was as described by `DROP`, with one major exception: lack of an exit face (i.e. any face with outgoing flow) took precedence over cell saturation; a particle finding itself in a dry cell with no outgoing flow would previously terminate, where if `DROP` is selected (or a dry tracking method unspecified) the pass-to-bottom method will now be applied instead.

-Since in MF6.6 saturation takes precedence over outgoing flow in the particle tracking decision tree, it becomes necessary to prohibit particle backtracking (i.e. re-entering the previous cell) within the same time step, in order to avoid the possibility of infinite loops.
+With this change, it also becomes necessary to prohibit particle backtracking (i.e. re-entering the previous cell) within the same time step, in order to avoid the possibility of infinite loops.
 For instance, a particle might otherwise be passed endlessly between e.g. the bottom face of a cell containing a pumping well and the top face of the cell below.